 Canal tours

 While not strictly transport, canal tours are a great way to see the city from a different perspective.
 They last about 30 minutes and give you a good overview of Bruges’ layout and history.
-You’ll wander past the various points to buy a ticket and get on board.
+There’s various points around Bruges to buy a ticket and get on board – you’ll see them as you wander round.

 A scenic view of a tranquil park in Bruges, Belgium, with tall trees and lush green grass.
 In the background, charming white buildings with brown, sloping roofs accentuate the idyllic scene.
 The clear blue sky enhances the peaceful atmosphere, making it a must-see among things to do in our Bruges travel guide.